lazerl0rd/lazerl0rd/README.md

 hi everyone

-i'm a student and developer. here's some stuff i [can] do:
+i'm a developer at aws. here's some stuff i [can] do:

+\> DNS

-\> Linux Kernel Development, with experience for Android Kernels.
+\> Linux Kernel Development, with experience for Android devices.

 \> Linux System Administration, with experience for Arch Linux, Enterprise Linux, and Debian.

-\> Nextcloud Management, including setting up the hardware and software.
+\> Nextcloud/ownCloud [Infinite Scale] Management, including setting up the hardware and software.

-\> Programming, with experience in C, C#, JavaScript, and Python.
+\> Programming, with experience in C, C#, Java, JavaScript, and Python.

 \> Web Server Set-up and Management, with experience for NGINX.